SoftPerfect Network Scanner

 LICENCE TYPES

 • Single Device Licence grants the purchaser, or agents of the purchaser, rights to install and use the software on one device only (e.g. computer, server, USB flash drive or virtual machine) at any given time.
 The licence can be reinstalled on the same device at any time, or deleted from one device and then moved to another.
+It can be used on any operating system compatible with the software.
 To install and use the software on more than one device simultaneously, you must purchase the corresponding number of single device licences or one of the special licences listed below.

 • Site Licence grants an organisation, or agents of an organisation, rights to install and use the software on an unlimited number of devices within one organisation site, including any cloud-based installation and use performed from that site.
 An organisation site is defined as a location, or group of locations, used by the organisation that are all within 100 miles (160 kilometres) of each other.